 NCAS is the Nursing Community Assessment Service.
-We serve nursing regulators and the health care aide registry by providing a competency-based assessment to internationally-educated health practitioners who want to practice in BC.
+We serve the nursing regulator and the health care aide registry by providing a competency-based assessment to internationally-educated health practitioners who want to practice in BC.
 The assessment has three components:

 The CBA seeks to assess your knowledge of the skills and competencies required to enter practice in the health practitioner role you desire.